lukelbd/vim-succinct/README.md

 Some of these changes are useful for all kinds of other files, but LaTeX is by far the focus here.

-This setup is fairly complex and would take quite a while to document, so for now I will just give a broad summary of its features and expect any users to dig into the `vimscript` code to get the full picture.
+This setup is complex and would take quite a while to document, so for now I will just give a broad summary of its features and expect any users to dig into the `vimscript` code to get the full picture.
-But it is **extremely** powerful, especially for editing LaTeX documents, so I recommend trying it out.
+But it is **extremely** powerful, so I recommend trying it out.

 I also highly recommend checking out my [`vimlatex`